Zetatango/porky_lib/README.md

 # Where file is the data to encrypt and upload to S3 (can be a path or raw data or ruby file object)
 # bucket_name is the name of the S3 bucket to write to
 # key_id is the ID of the CMK to use to generate a data encryption key to encrypt the file data
-# options is an optional parameter for specifying optional metadata about the file
+# options is an optional parameter for specifying optional metadata about the file and the storage_class of the object
 file_key = PorkyLib::FileService.write(file, bucket_name, key_id, options)
 ```